kth-tcs/verificatum-vjsc/BUILDING.md

 HTTP server of your choice.
 Finally, point your browser to <http://localhost:8000/bench-vjsc.html>.

+To run the script, first install dependencies with `apt install firefox-geckodriver chromium-chromedriver python3-selenium` and then run `./bench.py`.

 For the tests, `make check` should work.

 # Building the Library